wgross/envDSL/README.md

   ...
 }
 ```
-This Cmdlet look at current windows pricipal to determin Admin rights.
+This Cmdlet look at current windows principal to determine Admin rights.
+Obvioulsy this is not working on .Net Core.

 ## Manipulate Path Variables